judovana/yum-unpack-plugin/README.md

 destination/pkg-1.i686/usr/share/pkg.txt

 **note**
-If you are yusing sgrouping, and subpackage is NOARCH,  parent package MUST APPEAR in transaction, otherwise this subpackage will not be groouped (will unpacak normally)
+If you are yusing grouping, and subpackage is NOARCH,  parent package MUST APPEAR in transaction, otherwise this subpackage will not be groouped (will unpacak normally)
 This is happening, because for noarch packages parent can be arched, so it can not be plainly guessed (like with arched subpackages).

 The unpack.py can serve also as simple program, where you can test your regexes. see eg: